 Work behind-the-scenes to improve the 20x and Rev5 assessment processes

-Activities Halted During a Government Shutdown
+Activities Halted During a Shutdown

-Respond to general non-urgent messages; this means general questions, requests for updates, brand review, etc. will be deferred until the government shutdown ends.
+Respond to general non-urgent messages; this means general questions, requests for updates, brand review, etc. will be deferred until the shutdown ends.

-Publish any new RFCs or close existing RFCs; any existing public comment periods will remain open until the government shutdown ends.
+Publish any new RFCs or close existing RFCs; any existing public comment periods will remain open until the shutdown ends.

 Make improvements to the website or the FedRAMP Marketplace.

-It is impossible to predict the impact of a government shutdown on 20x and the FedRAMP Roadmap in detail.
+It is impossible to predict the impact of a shutdown on 20x and the FedRAMP Roadmap in detail.
 In general, it is reasonable to expect that each week FedRAMP is focused only on mission-essential activities, the result will be up to two weeks of delay in any non-essential plans.
 This extended delay accounts for both the direct interruption and the time needed to regain momentum and address backlogged tasks once the shutdown concludes.